Microlophus albemarlensis: Activity and aggression

 Galápagos lava lizards are active during the day, emerging around sunrise, withdrawing during the heat of midday, and resuming activity in the afternoon.
 At night they burrow under soil or leaf-litter, fully submerged, often returning to the same resting area each night.

 Galapagos lava lizards are known for being extremely territorial and aggressive in terms of intraspecies interaction.
 Often times, they exhibit push up actions in public areas to threaten and scare away any intruders.
-Head movements described as ‘bobbing’ also dissuade males from fighting or entering the territory.
+Head movements described as 'bobbing' also dissuade males from fighting or entering the territory.
 If all else fails, the lizard will resort to biting competitors and slapping tails.
 Any attempt to make oneself look big and strong is welcomed by the lizard.
 The lava lizard also has the ability to change color to make it camouflage more with its environment; its color also has the ability to change based on temperature changes or even mood changes.
 Color varies with location and habitat.
 Lava lizards can live up to 10 years, which is a long life for a reptile.
 Galapagos lava lizards appear when the sun rises and increase their activity throughout the day.
-Depending on temperature, they retreat when the temperature becomes the most unbearable, normally during the mid-afternoon; they seek shelter and shade for the rest of the day and sleep in cool places at night.
+Should temperatures be too high, they retreat when the temperature peak, normally during the mid-afternoon; they seek shelter and shade for the rest of the day and sleep in cool places at night.
 They do not communicate with one another vocally, rather they communicate through visual display.

 There is potential for lava lizards to play a role as pollinators across the islands they inhabit, however, this behavior is only observed in 8.4% of the population and further studies must be done.
 Despite this low percentage, this behavior was observed in many of the subspecies of Galapagos lava lizards.